kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/builtins/_index.md

 - `chartName`: The name of the chart that you want to use.
 - `chartRepoUrl`: [Optional] The URL of the repository which contains the chart.
-If this is provided, the plugin will try to fetch remote charts.
+If this is provided, the generator will try to fetch remote charts.
 Otherwise it will try to load local chart in `chartHome`.
 - `chartVersion`: [Optional] Version of the chart.
 Will use latest version if this is omitted.